mholling/nswtopo/README.markdown

 Set the filename for the output map and related files.

-    name: map                 # filename to use for the final map image(s) and related georeferencing files
+    name: map                 # filename to use for the final map image

 Additional Layers
 =================

 Any or all of the following additional layers can be included in your map by listing them in the `include` option in your `config.yml` file.
 (At the very least, you will want to include `grid` for a normal map or `declination` for a rogaining map.
-The `relief` layer is also recommended.)
+The `relief` layer is also recommended, and in many cases the `vegetation` layer.)

     include:
     - aerial-lpi-eastcoast